danwrisar/KMSIMG_NHS_EmissionsRecipeBook/README.md

 > A transparent, collaborative and evidence-based approach to establishing a standardised means of calculating emissions associated with NHS Carbon Footprint and Carbon Footprint Plus themes set out by the [Greener NHS](https://www.england.nhs.uk/greenernhs/) in October 2020.
-These documents have been developed by Dr Dan Wright of the Sustainability Team at [Kent Community Health NHS Foundation Trust](https://www.kentcht.nhs.uk/) in collaboration with members of the Kent & Medway Sustainability Impacts and Methodologies Group (KMS-IMG).
+The NHS Emissions Quantification Recipe Book has been developed by Dr Dan Wright of the Sustainability Team at [Kent Community Health NHS Foundation Trust](https://www.kentcht.nhs.uk/) in collaboration with members of the Kent & Medway Sustainability Impacts and Methodologies Group (KMS-IMG).

 <h1 align="center">
   <br>